rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 In all of these systems we have angelic spirits and demonic counterparts: from the Aztec Tzitzimitl to the Japanese [Oni](https://en.wikipedia.org/wiki/Oni).

+!!! quote "Deuteronomy 32:16-17"
+    They provoked him to jealousy with strange gods, with abominations provoked they him to anger.
+They sacrificed unto devils, not to God; to gods whom they knew not, to new gods that came newly up, whom your fathers feared not.

 ### Paradise Lost